abernov/amqp-connection-manager-rpc/README.md

 * `callback` - A callback function, which returns a Promise.
 This should return RPC server json reply.
 Callback function has one argument - message from RPC client.

+Options:

+* `options.sendErrorStack` - if true errors stack will be send to client.
+Default - false.

 Returns ChannelWrapper

+### ChannelWrapper#sendRPC(msg [,ttl])

+Send RPC request to RPC server.
+Call it on client only.

+* `msg` -  request Object to RPC server.
+* `ttl` - time to live for RPC request (seconds).
+To infinite set to 0.
+If not defined used value from createRPCClient().

+Returns Object with RPC job reply or Exception

 ## Fork it!